-The samples sent to CIE should be arranged separately for skills C2, C3 and C4, the skill suitably identified and in some mark order (e.g. high to low).
 The individual pieces of work should not be stapled together.
 Each piece of work should be labelled with the skill being assessed, the Centre number and candidate name and number, title of the experiment, a copy of the mark scheme used, and the mark awarded.
 This information should be attached securely, mindful that adhesive labels tend to peel off some plastic surfaces.